alibaba/GraphScope/docs/interactive_engine/tinkerpop/tutorial_ldbc_gremlin.md

 #### Multiple Expansion Steps

 You may have already noticed that graph traversal supports multiple expansion steps.
-For example, in gremlin sentence`g.V(216172782113784483).outE('isLocatedIn').inV()`, `outE('isLocatedIn')` is first expansion and `inV()` is the second expansion.
+For example, in Gremlin sentence`g.V(216172782113784483).outE('isLocatedIn').inV()`, `outE('isLocatedIn')` is first expansion and `inV()` is the second expansion.

-The figure illustrates the execution process of this gremlin sentence:
+The figure illustrates the execution process of this Gremlin sentence:

 :::{figure-md}